ypid/docs/source/advanced_components/cloud_bursting/oneg.rst

         CPU=0,
         MEMORY=0
     ]
+..
+   Add a table describing all the parameters
+   Do we need to modify oned.conf?

 Capacity is taken from the user and group quotas of the remote OpenNebula user.
 Alternatively, you can set a hard limit here